 Minnesota’s income tax withholdings are complex, with special taxes for entertainers, a different rate for supplemental pay, and more.
-It also varies rates according to the portion of salary for which you’re calculating taxes, with part of a salary (the first $33,520 for head of household filers, for example) under one rate and the remainder under different rates.
+It also varies rates according to the portion of salary for which you’re calculating taxes, with part of a salary (the first $30,000+ for some filers, for example) under one rate and the remainder under different rates.
 It has state unemployment insurance and workers’ compensation requirements as well.

 Step-by-Step Guide to Running Payroll in Minnesota